pureprofile/android-sdk-pureprofile/README.md

 ### Call Pureprofile Compose SDK initialisation functions in onCreate() of your Activity to start SDK
 Below is a sample to start the SDK.
-The ```onPayment``` event is fired when a successful payment is received returning a PaymentEvent with the payment date, payment key and amount.
+The ```onPayment``` event is fired when a successful payment is received returning a PaymentEvent with the payment date, key and amount.
 ```
     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)